brownplt/iticse-in-flow-2014/report/sections/pair-programming.md

 There are a number of ways that PP and IFPR could be combined.
 The most obvious one is that each team receives in-flow reviews from one or more other pairs.
-A more subtle one is to make pair programming more like IFPR, by offering continuous feedback, yet keeping two separate artefacts.
+A more subtle one is to make pair programming more like IFPR, by offering continuous feedback, yet keeping two separate artifacts.
-In this case, the reviewer takes more responsibility for the other person's artefact.
+In this case, the reviewer takes more responsibility for the other person's artifact.
 It is questionable whether this is a good thing.
-One can imagine that if a student's grade depends upon the quality of another student's artefact, then the best kind of feedback would be to  give a patch, that is, to provide replacement code.
+One can imagine that if a student's grade depends upon the quality of another student's artifact, then the best kind of feedback would be to  give a patch, that is, to provide replacement code.
 Such feedback is unlikely to help the recipient's understanding.